 How to Make Mexican Stuffed Peppers:

-- Make the taco filling by sauteing the onion, black beans, quinoa, and tomato together in a non-stick skillet.
+- Make the vegetarian stuffed pepper filling by sauteing the onion, black beans, quinoa, and tomato together in a non-stick skillet.

 - While that's cooking prepare and cut the bell peppers in half and scoop out the seeds.

 - Stuff the taco filling in the halved bell peppers.
 Put in a baking dish.